 The First Year:

-As they say: "How Ya Gonna Keep 'em Down on the Farm (After They've Seen Paree)?"
 The experiences in Las Vegas with the FAU left Zack wanting to build up a new gaming group and keep things going.
 So in a new city, a new school, and with a new attitude, Zack started recruiting.
-Soon, Zack was managing a new group of about 15 high school kids in a garage.
+Soon, there were about 15 kids gaming in a garage.
 Someone suggested the group should have a name.
 So, after some brainstorming and a subsequent vote, "Quest Club" was officially founded in the Fall of 1987.
 At that time, the club's events consisted of a couple of regular gaming groups that met weekly and occasional special events such as sleep-over marathon games and group trips to the beach.
-The initial run of Quest Club was short-lived (about a year).
-Once again Zack's family relocated, this time to Burbank, California - a suburb of Los Angeles, in September of 1988.
+Quest Club relocated to Burbank, California - a suburb of Los Angeles, in September of 1988.

 Leaps & Bounds: